What parents need to know

 Parents Need to Know

 Parents need to know that StoryJumper is a charming and easy-to-use tool that gives kids a template to create their own short children's books.
 Very young kids might need some help with the text, but they'll do fine with the illustrations, created by dragging and dropping a series of images onto the page.
 StoryJumper would make a fun after-school activity, as it's almost game-like, and kids can get into creating virtual environments featuring the characters they've brought to life.
-Parents should also be aware that while there aren't any ads on the site, it does push for printed versions of created stories made at a specific price.
+Parents should also be aware that though there aren't any ads on the site, it does push for printed versions of created stories made at a specific price.

 What kids can learn